Read time 9 minutes

 Running a mock drill of an Exchange server disaster will help you in earning some valuable inputs and make you prepare for an actual emergency.
 You can also get to know that whether your recovery methods are efficient enough to recover the data.

-There are some inbuilt features in Exchange Server to repair a corrupt database.
+There are some inbuilt features in Exchange Server 2019, 2016, 2013, 2010 & other previous versions to repair a corrupt database.
 You can use these tools in case of severe issues.
 The most popular one is ESEUTIL which is a command-line tool that uses the transaction log files to recover the data and restore it to its previous state.

 You can find the ESEUTIL tool at the following location –